BenSchr/Twitterstream-Sentiment-Analysis/README.md

         print (status)
 ```

-Together with the API-Token we give the Tweepy Stream object our StdOutListener and set a filter to some hashtag we want to track.
+Besides the API-Token we give the Tweepy Stream object our StdOutListener and set a filter to some hashtag we want to track.
 That's it.
 ```python
 producer = KafkaProducer(bootstrap_servers='YourHostWithKafka:9092',
     api_version=(0, 10, 1),